Abacavir / LamivudineBrand Name: Epzicom Other Names: ABC / 3TC, abacavir sulfate / lamivudine Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 Epzicom may increase the risk of heart attack ().

 While taking Epzicom, it is important to keep all of your appointments with your health care provider.

-NRTIs block an HIV enzyme called reverse transcriptase.
-(An enzyme is a protein that starts or increases the speed of a chemical reaction.)
-By blocking reverse transcriptase, the two drugs in combination prevent HIV from replicating and can reduce the amount of HIV in the body.
+Both of the medicines in Epzicom (abacavir and lamivudine) belong to a class (group) of HIV drugs called inhibitors (NRTIs).
+NRTIs block an HIV called reverse transcriptase.
+(An enzyme is a that starts or increases the speed of a chemical reaction.)
+By blocking reverse transcriptase, the two drugs in combination prevent HIV from multiplying and can reduce the amount of HIV in the body.